Data Privacy Evaluates Moral Problems Related To Data

 Q: What is the future of data privacy ethics?

 The future of data privacy ethics will involve grappling with new challenges posed by emerging technologies such as AI, IoT, and blockchain.
 It will require ongoing dialogue, collaboration, and innovation to develop ethical frameworks and regulations that protect individuals' privacy rights in the digital age.
-Furthermore, a greater emphasis on data literacy and education will empower individuals to make informed decisions about their data and hold organizations accountable for their data practices.
+What's more, a greater emphasis on data literacy and education will empower individuals to make informed decisions about their data and hold organizations accountable for their data practices.